 No trip to Frontierland at Halloween Time is complete without stopping by The Halloween Tree.
 The oak tree near Golden Horseshoe included hand-painted jack-o-lanterns and glowing orange lights.

 You’ll find a plaque at the base of the tree commemorating its dedication: “On the night of Halloween 2007, this stately oak officially became ‘The Halloween Tree,’ realizing famed author Ray Bradbury’s dream of having his symbol for the holiday become a part of Disneyland.”

-Disneyland Halloween Time decorations in Tomorrowland.
 What Tomorrowland lacks in Halloween decorations, it makes up for when Space Mountain transforms into Space Mountain: Ghost Galaxy which adds creepy visual effects and might be scary for small children.

-Disneyland Halloween Decorations at California Adventure Park
+Halloween Time at California Adventure

 Disneyland Halloween Time decorations on Buena Vista Street.
 California Adventure is decorated with purple bunting and banners, along with black bats and night time lights which really makes Buena Vista Street come alive.